buildingu/s4yt-api/src/v2/utils/socket-emitter/README.md

         await authService.awardReferralCoins(referredUser.userId, 10);

-        // Emit the data based on the specific event to the specified clientId socketEmit.send({
+        // Emit the data based on the specific event to the specified clientId
+        // The event is what the client will listen on socketEmit.send({
           target: referredUser.clientId,
           event: 'referralBonus',